Year of the Vote: Gender, Politics, & Power

 - Political Science

-The goal of this series is to educate our community about the achievements of our regional and national foremothers while empowering students to engage with their community throughout this monumental year.
+The goal of this series was to educate our community about the achievements of our regional and national foremothers while empowering students to engage with their community throughout this monumental year.

 "Right in the Kisser" Podcast